oxford-arc/arc-software-guide/docs/source/R/arc_r_studio.rst

 Using R-Studio on ARC
 ---------------------

-You can use the R-Studio IDE on ARC via an interactive ``X11`` session.
+You can use the R-Studio IDE on ARC via an interactive ``X11`` session or on the NX Nodes.
+The latest version of Rstudio is available on the NX nodes.
 This means you will need to connect to ARC via a client running an ``X11`` server such as MobaXterm for Windows, or XQuartz for Mac.

 It is necessary to make your SSH connection to the ARC login node with the -X option in order to forward ``X11`` graphics back to your desktop machine - for example::